MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/floating-point-primitives.md

 ### Remarks

-These floating-point primitives take a pointer to a floating-point value *px* and an exponent value *exp*, and remove the fractional part of the floating point value below the given exponent, if possible.
-The value returned is the result of **fpclassify** on the input value in *px*, if the operation can't be performed because the input value is a NaN or infinity, and on the output value in *px* if it can.
+These floating-point primitives take a pointer to a floating-point value *px* and an exponent value *exp*, and remove the fractional part of the floating-point value below the given exponent, if possible.
+The value returned is the result of **fpclassify** on the input value in *px* if it's a NaN or infinity, and on the output value in *px* otherwise.

 ## _dscale, _ldscale, _fdscale